NathSantos/TodoList/README.md

 # TodoList

-This is a complete To-Do List project where you have your main "Today" list with the tasks of the day and you can also create multiple lists separately with different tasks.
+This is a complete To-Do List project where you have your main "*Today*" list with the tasks of the day and you can also create multiple lists separately with different tasks.

 All data is stored in the **MongoDB** database, to use it correctly you must first have MongoDB downloaded to your system and have it turned on.